-Tightened legislation and tougher fire requirements are the major forces that have driven forward development towards functionally better and more effective flame retardants.
-In the light of this trend, a large number of specific fire standards with unique fire requirements have been developed internationally for various widely differing situations.
+Tightened legislation and tougher fire requirements are the major forces that have driven forward development towards functionally better and more effective increased use of chemical flame retardants.
+However, concerns over the toxicity of chemical flame retardants have also driven the development of less toxic alternatives and design changes that provide fire resistance without the addition of chemical substances.
+In the light of this trend, aA large number of specific fire standards with unique fire requirements have been developed internationally for various widely differing situations.
 Customer's requirements are absolute, whether they are public institutions, international organisations or businesses on the market.
 If the fire requirements are not met, there is no market for the individual supplier and the manufacturer.
 On the other hand, there are no prescriptive fire requirements at all stipulating that particular flame retardants have to be used to meet the requirements.
 The choice of flame retardants is left entirely to the manufacturer of the final product.